NotDarkn/XinaA15_Unforked/README.md

 - [Message from the Dev](https://github.com/NotDarkn/XinaA15/blob/main/MESSAGE%20FROM%20XINA.md)

 # Files unaffected:
-- Sileo IPA's
+- Sileo for Xina IPA's from jacksight
-- Xina IPA's
+- Any of the Xina IPA's from jacksight
-- Links found in this README.md
+- Most information in any of the .md's

 # Need support for XinaA15?
 1. Create an issue on the official XinaA15 GitHub: